The ultimate guide to process factory performance

 Building Block #5 – Necessary Activities

 This would be a good and helpful model if demand and transformation behaved in a deterministic way.
-That is to say, this model would be helpful if we could perfectly predict when a customer wants product and know that factories and resources could transform product with a reliability of 100%.
-In this case stocks could be restricted to only those required to fulfill particular customer sequencing needs.
+This model would be helpful if we could perfectly predict when a customer wants product and know that factories and resources could transform product with a reliability of 100%.
+In this case stocks could be restricted to only those required to fulfil customer sequencing needs.

 - perfection is impossible, or